chrisjoyce911/handy-recipe/recipes/Teriyaki_Chicken_Don.md

-Teriyaki Chicken Don
+# Teriyaki Chicken Don

-INGREDIENT LIST Makes 2 SERVINGS
+## INGREDIENT LIST Makes 2 SERVINGS
- 2 skinless Chicken Thigh Fillets
+* 2 skinless Chicken Thigh Fillets
-1 tbsp Soy Sauce
+* 1 tbsp Soy Sauce
-2 tbsp Mirin
+* 2 tbsp Mirin
-2 tbsp Sake
+* 2 tbsp Sake
-2 tsp Sugar
+* 2 tsp Sugar
-1 tsp Cornflour
+* 1 tsp Cornflour

-To Serve
+## To Serve
-Rice
+* Rice
-1/2 Tomato
+* 1/2 Tomato
-Mixed Salad
+* Mixed Salad

-Slice your chicken try not to slice your chicken to thin.
+1) Slice your chicken try not to slice your chicken to thin.

-Dust with 1 tsp Cornflour and massage in
+2) Dust with 1 tsp Cornflour and massage in

-Make Teriyaki source by combining.
+3) Make Teriyaki source by combining.
+* 1 tbsp Soy Sauce
+* 2 tbsp Mirin
-1 tbsp Soy Sauce, 2 tbsp Mirin, 2 tbsp Sake and 2 tsp Sugar
+* 2 tbsp Sake
+* 2 tsp Sugar

-Pre head med/high oil, lay in chicken for 2 minutes.
+3) Pre head med/high oil, lay in chicken for 2 minutes.
-Flip and cook for 2 minutes.
+4) Flip and cook for 2 minutes.

-Add in source and cooking for 2-3 minutes, that’s it.
+5) Add in source and cooking for 2-3 minutes, that’s it.